9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 On top of that, this lens will also have high-speed autofocus; with its native Sony lens, it will work great in autofocus for both photos and video.

-And we saw this thing shining a lot, especially in the photos using high autofocus.
+And we saw this thing shine a lot, especially in photos with high autofocus.

-Now the outside of this lens, you’re going to find a switch that allows you to switch this thing back and forth between manual and autofocus, which I think is a nice add-on, especially at this price point.
+Now, on the outside of this lens, you’ll find a switch that allows you to switch back and forth between manual and autofocus, which I think is a nice add-on, especially at this price point.

 On top of that, they also give you a button on the side that is completely programmable.

-So that means you can set this to be your autofocus button, auto exposure lock, or whatever you want.
+So that means you can set this as your autofocus button, auto exposure lock, or whatever you want.

 When buying lenses, I typically look for the best possible lens.